 - By collaborating externally with customers, partners, and vendors via user forums, blog comments, social media, live webinars, conferences, and meetups, you gather feedback that increases innovation.

-It makes sense that enterprise-wide collaboration as well as external collaboration with stakeholders improves efficiency and effectiveness.
-When communication channels are open, it's easier to find the information you need, or turn to colleagues and customers for feedback and assistance.
+It makes sense that cross-functional team collaboration as well as external collaboration with stakeholders improves efficiency and effectiveness.
+When communication channels are open, it's easier to find the information you need or turn to colleagues and customers for feedback and assistance.

 - 53% improvement in customer service metrics